 - Sunday: Double Batch Sundays – On Sundays, I make a double batch of whatever we are having: meatballs and sauce, lasagna, a big pot of soup.
 We eat and then freeze the rest for a leftover night later on down the road, or I save the other half for Monday.

 - Monday: Leftover night – This could simply be the same meal that we had on Sunday again, or I will use the leftovers to make another meal.
 For example, if I make meatballs and sauce on Sunday, I will make meatball subs, meatball pizzas, stuffed peppers, or even chili with the leftovers.

 - Tuesday: Taco Tuesday – This is a favorite around here.
 To keep it fresh, we don’t just stick to tacos.
 We like to do burrito bowls, taco salads, fajitas, nachos, or quesadillas.

 Around the end of the month, I go back and write down any dinners that we tried that are good enough to make it onto the rotation again.
-I put these in a monthly calendar and keep it in my meal planning binder to make it especially easy to remind myself of any seasonal meals that we like to eat, like Greek chicken kabobs in the summer or pasta e fagioli in the winter.
+I put these in a monthly calendar grid and keep it in my meal planning binder to make it especially easy to remind myself of any seasonal meals that we like to eat, like Greek chicken kabobs in the summer or pasta e fagioli in the winter.

 Sitting down with this formula in mind and an arsenal of recipes, meal planning is quick and easy.
 How about you, friends?
 What method do you use?
 Can you share a tip to make meal planning even easier?
 I love hearing your ideas!